EdwinRipaud/AstroImageClassifier/README.md

     -h : show this help page.

 ##Exemples:
+'''
     sh AstroImageClissifier.sh -r Test -Y
-    --> Lunch direclty the classification of the images in the folder 'Test'
+    --> Lunch direclty the classification of the images in the folder \'Test\'

     sh AstroImageClissifier.sh -u
     --> Undo the last classification process, with -Y you can skip the confirmation
+'''